marcusasplund/diascanner/README.md

 ### Basic instructions (to be updated)

-Rip out the optics from the slide projector, bolt the projector to a board and a position and fasten a camera bracket to point the macro on the right distance for a nice focal plane on the slide.
+Rip out the optics from the slide projector, bolt the projector to a board.

+Position and fasten a camera bracket in front of the projector.

 Wire the relay module to the Pico:
   * GND to GND